Apollo 1: Remains of CM-012

 The Apollo 1 command module has never been on public display.
-After the accident, the spacecraft was removed and taken to Kennedy Space Center to facilitate the review board's disassembly in order to investigate the cause of the fire.
-When the investigation was complete, it was moved to the NASA Langley Research Center in Hampton, Virginia, and placed in a secured storage warehouse.
+The spacecraft was removed to Kennedy Space Center for investigation of the accident, after which it was placed in a secured storage warehouse at the NASA Langley Research Center in Hampton, Virginia.

-On February 17, 2007, the parts of CM-012 were moved approximately 90 ft to a newer, environmentally controlled warehouse.
-Only a few weeks earlier, Gus Grissom's brother Lowell publicly suggested CM-012 be permanently entombed in the concrete remains of Launch Complex 34.
+On February 17, 2007, it was moved approximately 90 ft to a newer, environmentally controlled warehouse.
+A few weeks earlier, Gus Grissom's brother Lowell had suggested CM-012 be permanently entombed in the concrete remains of Launch Complex 34.

 On January 27, 2017, the 50th anniversary of the fire, NASA put the hatch from Apollo 1 on display at the Saturn V Rocket Center at Kennedy Space Center Visitors Complex.
-KSC's Visitor Complex also houses memorials that include parts of Challenger and Columbia, located in the Space Shuttle Atlantis exhibit.
+The complex also houses memorials including parts of Challenger and Columbia, in the Space Shuttle Atlantis exhibit.
 "This is way, way, way long overdue.
 But we're excited about it," said Scott Grissom, Gus Grissom's older son.